About babysitters

 The babysitter’s availability

 If Saturday nights are when you often need a babysitter, there’s probably no point asking your friend’s sociable teenage child to do the job.
-Likewise, if you usually need someone at short notice, a busy aunt or uncle probably isn’t the best option.
+Likewise, if you usually need someone at short notice, a busy aunt or uncle might not be the best option.

 You could talk to potential babysitters about: